How good is your French? Find out your precise level and competence when you take the French proficiency test.

 Why should you take official French Exams?

-If you are considering learning French in India or have already achieved a certain level, you might want to prove your worth by taking a French test.
+If you are considering learning French in India, or have you already achieved a certain level?
+If that is the situation, you might want to prove your worth by taking a French test.

 Do you want to study in France, Canada, or any French-speaking country?